MBA Admissions Diversity Partners

 The Tepper School is one of only 20 business schools partnering with The Consortium, an organization that enhances diversity throughout management education.
 Consortium members can apply to up to six MBA programs through just one application, saving time and expenses associated with the admissions process.
 Consortium members admitted to the Tepper School are considered for a full-tuition, merit-based fellowship.

-Partnering with only 50 business schools, Forté benefits women by providing professional development, networking opportunities, and merit-based fellowships, like the Tepper School Forté Scholarship.
-Forté’s pre-MBA prep program — MBA Launch — is a 10-month program that pairs women seeking an MBA with a support network and roadmap for navigating the MBA application process.
+Partnering with 55 business schools, Forté advances women by providing professional development, networking opportunities, and merit-based fellowships, like the Tepper School Forté Scholarship.
+Forté’s MBA Launch is a 10-month program that pairs women seeking an MBA with a support network and provides a structured roadmap for applying to business schools.

 The Tepper School is ranked #14 among Military MBA’s top 50 business schools for veterans.
 Working with 52 member schools, Military MBA provides MBA research and application assistance, professional development, and scholarships for U.S. military.
 Tepper MBAs with military backgrounds make strong transitions into the civilian workforce, based in part upon the structure, leadership opportunities, and rigorous caliber of our program.